wp-plugins/bulk-watermark/readme.txt

 We also have a premium version of this plugin that adds the capability to resample the watermark image, rather than simply resize it.
 This results in significantly better looking watermarks.

-<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugin/bulk-watermark-ultra/">**Upgrade to Bulk Watermark Ultra**</a> for advanced
+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/bulk-watermark-ultra/">**Upgrade to Bulk Watermark Ultra**</a> for advanced
 watermark features including:

 * Fully Adjustable Text and Image Watermark Positions
 * Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
-* Priority Support License
+* Lifetime Priority Support and Update License